jplewe/aivx.io/_posts/2025-07-26-first-post.md

 City is an early prototype, my experimentation with a metaverse of sorts.
 It's an infinite cyberpunk city generator, full of AI-controlled characters you can chat with, play games with, and who can play roles in generated quests.

+These are just the first steps in what I expect to be a long, fast journey.
+Long because it'll be many years, and fast because of how many projects I'll be able to release per year once the core of the engine is ready.

+In terms of funding and how I plan to get there, I'm contemplating a few roads.
+There's a compelling case for a VC-scale venture to be made, but I'm also open to working on a smaller scale with a publisher, or bootstrapping one project at a time on my own.
+Obviously that last one is the default, and I'm treating it as Plan A. (If you are a source of funding, feel free to email me at funding -at- aivx.io.
+I'm bad at answering emails, but better at those ones...)